igorbenic/wp-sponsors/README.txt

 2. Add the widget to one or more sidebars and the images of your sponsors will show up there.
 Choose from which category you want to display sponsors (or select all), to show or hide images and the description

 == Changelog ==

+= 1.5.1 =
+* Added translatable title and button to the media selection modal
+* Fixed a bug where the media selector wasn't being displayed in IE11

 = 1.5.0 =
 * Changed the Sponsor description field to a wysiwyg